 Now that you know your baseline, you need to determine your BPM range.
 Find some songs with much higher BPM and much lower BPM and see if they suit the people you’re inviting to the party.
 E.g. if you are hosting a party for senior citizens, you won’t want songs with very high BPM because they won’t like them and might also die if they try to keep up…:)

 You also need to consider the genre of the songs.
 In most cases, mixed genres work well, but if you are hosting a party for the Hip-Hop awards show, you should probably stick to the party genre and not stray too much into other areas.
+But the Carnao Beats willprovide you with any genre of music you want.

 Now that you have your baseline and range, your job is easy.
 You’ll need to build your party playlist so that the list cycles through 6 -10 songs going from low BPM range, to baseline BPM, to high BPM range.